rl-institut/django-oemof/README.md

 Hooks can be used to adapt energysystem and model of the oemof simulation.
 This is done by defining custom functions which can be registered in django_oemof and are applied at certain stages while building the ES and optimizing the resulting model.
-See following flow chart for order of hooks:
+See the following flow chart for the order of hooks:

 ![Hook Flow Chart](./docs/images/oemof_flow.png)

-Every hook is scenario-dependent to allow different hooks per scenario, but you can use `hooks.ALL_SCENARIO` as scenario key to apply the hook to all scenarios.
+Every hook is scenario-dependent to allow different hooks per scenario, but you can use `hooks.ALL_SCENARIO` as the scenario key to apply the hook to all scenarios.

 The different hooks are explained in the following: